The medical eligibility criteria (MEC) for contraceptive use do not change during an epidemic.

 To provide safe family planning care during an epidemic, providers should:

-- Continue to use WHO’s Medical eligibility criteria for contraceptive use (MEC) and the MEC wheel or app to evaluate the safety of contraceptive methods for each client (see list of Resources below).
+- Continue to use WHO’s Medical Eligibility Criteria for Contraceptive Use (MEC) and the MEC wheel or app to evaluate the safety of contraceptive methods for each client (see Digital Health Tools at the end of this chapter).